HL7/capstmt/input/pagecontent/specification.md

 The server checks the header, and return a 501 Not implemented if it does not support reading historical entries for Patient.

 Clients can only expect a server to check these headers if the server declares that it does using the feature rest:server.feature-header = true.

+##### Syntax Restrictions

+It is important to note that the characters @, *, and () are not allowed in the code, context, or value in a GET or while using the Required-Features header, since this would lead to ambiguous parsing.
+If an implementer's use case requires those characters, then only POST with a Parameters resource is allowed.